sx-bet/sx-bet-api-docs/source/includes/_orderbookv2upgrades.md

 ## How we currently fill orders

-Our current endpoint used for taker order filling (see [Filling orders](#filling-orders)) requires orderHashes and takerAmounts to be precomputed by upstream logic prior to calling the endpoint.
+Our current endpoint used for taker order filling (see [Filling orders v1](#filling-orders-v1)) requires orderHashes and takerAmounts to be precomputed by upstream logic prior to calling the endpoint.
 Since this derivation of the orders and amounts are done prior to the built-in betting delay, users may have observed ODDS_STALE errors by the time the delay passed since those orders might no longer be active.
 This is particularly problematic during live games where the betting delay can be 8-12s long.

 ## What's changing